“Opportunity is missed by most people because it is dressed in overalls and looks like work.” – Thomas Edison

 Instead of earning and saving – we get into extreme consumer debt and massive loans, not realizing these are traps for suckers.
 Consumer debt undermines your security, resilience, and happiness.
 It makes you fragile and stressed out.

 I don’t know anyone who’s fulfilled, happy, AND up to their eyeballs in senseless consumer debt.
-Yet many of us hold large credit card balances each month – pissing away hard-earned dollars on interest payments.
+Yet many of us hold large monthly credit card balances – pissing away hard-earned dollars on interest payments.

 See, there’s that word “can’t” again.
 Yes, you CAN wait.